-Always have a great tasting chili sauce with deep flavour on hand with this canned chili recipe.
+Always have a great tasting chili with deep flavour on hand with this Canned Preserved Chili Sauce recipe.
 Just add beans and simmer!

 If I were placed into a matter of life or death situation, and if my saving grace was for me to answer to the question,”Can you name one person who does not like chili?”
 I would die.
 Chili is everywhere and everyone – especially the home cook – has a recipe that is tried, tested, and true.
 Trust me; people get really serious about their chili!

 I’m a chili purist.
-I don’t like it too complicated.
+If it’s too complicated, I won’t like it.
 I don’t care for a laundry list of ingredients.
-I just want a good tomato-based sauce, with lots of smokiness and spiciness, and a huge amount of beans.
+But, I do want a good tomato-based sauce, with lots of smokiness and spiciness, and a huge amount of beans.
 Yes, Dear Reader, I’m of the belief that chili does not need any meat to be amazing.

 To get chili tasting its best, a long slow simmer is the way to go.
 But, come on!
 Who as the time anymore?
 I don’t have time to stand over a simmering pot of chili for hours on end.
 (As much as I would love that!)
 That’s why I like to use my Canned Preserved Chili Sauce.